At a Glance

 ✨Tip Number 2

-Network with current or former employees in similar roles.
-Engaging with them can provide valuable insights into the company culture and expectations, which you can leverage during your discussions.
+Network with current or former employees of the organisation on platforms like LinkedIn.
+They can provide valuable insights into the company culture and the expectations for the People Partner role, which can give you an edge.

 ✨Tip Number 3